Stranger: Nice dress.

 They need time alone to process what just happened.

-When faced with conflict, introverts are likely to need time alone to process an issue before dealing with it.
+When faced with conflict, introverts likely need time alone to process an issue before dealing with it.
 They may withdraw to allow themselves time to think before acting.
-When pressed to handle a conflict quickly, an introvert may instead try to avoid it completely, or allow the other person to have his way to avoid any further engagement in the conflict.
-After the situation has ended, an introvert may reflect on it and express additional thoughts and feelings much later, as the situation is not fully over for her until she has had time to process it (para.
+When pressed to handle a conflict quickly, an introvert may instead try to avoid it altogether, or allow the other person to have his way to prevent any further engagement in the conflict.
+After the situation has ended, an introvert may reflect on it and express additional thoughts and feelings much later, as the case is not entirely over for her until she has had time to process it (para.
 2).

 Introverts ask themselves questions like: